 An independent rugby & travel guide for rugby fans

-The Rebel Sport Super 14 was the largest Rugby Union football championship in the Southern Hemisphere and was held between rugby teams from Australia, New Zealand and South Africa.
-This will become the Super 15 in 2011 with the inclusion of the Melbourne Rebels.
+18 teams now compete in the Ivestec Super Rugby series (2016). originally, the Rebel Sport Super 14 was the largest Rugby Union football championship in the Southern Hemisphere and was held between rugby teams from Australia, New Zealand and South Africa.
+This became Super XV Rugby in 2012 with the inclusion of the Melbourne Rebels.

-To get ready for the Super 15 in 2011, start supporting your favourite team by purchasing their Super 14 rugby gear here!!!
+Support your favourite team by purchasing their Super 15 rugby gear here!!!

 For New Zealand travel information, including about venue towns and regional information go to our Travel Zone pages.